 Data Landing (also known as Data Summary) and Provenance pages are ways to find out even more information about a data object.
 You can access these pages using the icons that appear when you hover over a data object in the Data Browser or click on one of the objects in your Data Panel.
 The binoculars icon opens (in a new browser tab) a Data Landing page about that particular data object, while the graph-like icon opens a Provenance page.

 Data Landing pages (which are still in development) provide both known and contextual information about a data object, allowing users to examine various particulars about the data and, eventually, compare it to other data objects.
 Depending on the type of data and where it came from, different sorts of information might be presented.
 For example, for a genome already in KBase (such as the one we loaded earlier, Vibrio brasilensis LMG 20546), you will see:

 Provenance pages are one way to facilitate reproducibility and transparency of scientific results, two key principles of KBase design.
 All data in KBase is versioned, and older versions of a data object can be accessed from the Provenance page.
 This page records and illustrates how data is derived and modified in KBase, including how it entered the system, whether it was produced through analysis of other objects, who generated the data, and when.
 You also can identify the original “owners” of the data, allowing you to contact them or see their shared analyses.

 The image below shows the Provenance page for a flux balance analysis model that was generated in KBase.

-For more information about Data Landing and Provenance pages, please refer to this section of the Data Search Guide.
+For more information about Data Landing and Provenance pages, please refer to this page.